TheIndieStone/ProjectZomboidTranslations/README.md

 TAKE NOTE: We treat forks and branches as work in progress and we will not merge in these locations without a pull request.

-Contributing to this repository is voluntary and abides (https://projectzomboid.com/blog/2013/09/terms-conditions/)[by the Project Zomboid Terms & Conditions]
+Contributing to this repository is voluntary and abides [https://projectzomboid.com/blog/2013/09/terms-conditions/](by the Project Zomboid Terms & Conditions)

 ## Joining As Contributor